CQC We and I Statements

 - help information and advice providers and people to understand the role of each information and advice provider so people can access the right provider at the right time and not be sent round in circles;

-- provide and publicise links and information on access to wider sources of information and advice, including those available nationally.
+- provide and publicise links and information on how to access wider sources of information and advice, including those available nationally.

-Staff within the local authority and other frontline staff should be able to direct people to the financial information and advice they need, explaining the differences and potential benefits from seeking non-regulated or regulated financial advice.
+Staff within the local authority and other frontline services should be able to direct people to the financial information and advice they need, including the differences and potential benefits from seeking non-regulated or regulated financial advice.

 7. Facilitating Access to Independent Financial Information and Advice

 A key role for local authorities, when it would be inappropriate to provide it itself, is to facilitate access to financial information and advice which is impartial and independent of a local authority.
 This should include both generic free and fee-based advice, as well as services providing regulated forms of financial advice.
 This may include making people aware of specific sources of information and advice and giving information about how to use them.
-‘Facilitating access’ may include making people aware of specific sources of information and advice that are available and giving information about how to use them.
 The local authority should make people aware which independent services may charge for the information and advice they provide.
-It should also be able to describe the general benefits of independent information and advice and explain the reasons why it may be beneficial for a person to take independent financial advice based on what is known of an individual’s circumstance, be able to explain the reasons why it may be beneficial for a person to take independent financial advice.
+It should also be able to describe the general benefits of independent information and advice and explain the reasons why it may be beneficial for a person to take independent financial advice based on what is known of an individual’s circumstances.

 Where a person may be considering taking regulated financial advice, the local authority is not required or encouraged to make a direct referral to one individual independent financial adviser, but should actively help and direct a person to a choice of advisers regulated by the Financial Conduct Authority with the appropriate qualifications and accreditation.
 The local authority should ensure this is done on a transparent basis.